aspose-words/Aspose.Words-API-References/english/net/aspose.words/fileformatinfo/loadformat/_index.md

 ## Remarks

-When an OOXML document is encrypted, it is not possible to ascertained whether it is an Excel, Word or PowerPoint document without decrypting it first so for an encrypted OOXML document this property will always return Docx.
+When an OOXML document is encrypted, it is not possible to ascertain whether it is an Excel, Word or PowerPoint document without decrypting it first so for an encrypted OOXML document this property will always return Docx.

 ## Examples